 Where to Stay & Luggage Transportation

 Every year we publish a list of affiliated hotels located in San Juan, Ponce, Mayagüez & Rincón.
 Arrangements have been made with these including group rates and bike box storage in San Juan, that will make your stay more pleasant.
 We strongly recommend you pick one of our affiliated hotels since the luggage transportation is provided to and from these hotels only.
-If you choose to stay at another hotel in San Juan, in the house of a friend or family member, or in an AirBNB, you will need to make arrangements for your bike box and you will need to bring your standard airline carry-on sized luggage to the start.
+If you choose to stay at another hotel in San Juan, in the house of a friend or family member, or in an AirBNB, you will need to make arrangements for your bike box and you will need to bring ONE standard airline carry-on sized luggage to the start.
 La Vuelta Puerto Rico does not provide for bike box storage nor will we collect and transport more than one piece.
 Everything must be consolidated into ONE piece of luggage and the personalized luggage tag provided must be used at all times.